datafold-dev/datafold/README.rst

    into scikit-learn' API and all data-driven models are subclasses of `BaseEstimator <https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html>`__.
-   An important contribution of *datafold* is the ``DiffusionMaps`` model as popular framework for manifold learning that is not contained in scikit-learn's `set of algorithms <https://scikit-learn.org/stable/auto_examples/manifold/plot_compare_methods .html#sphx-glr-auto-examples-manifold-plot-compare-methods-py>`__.
+   An important contribution of *datafold* is the ``DiffusionMaps`` model as popular framework for manifold learning, which is not contained in scikit-learn's `set of algorithms <https://scikit-learn.org/stable/auto_examples/manifold/plot_compare_methods .html#sphx-glr-auto-examples-manifold-plot-compare-methods-py>`__.
-   Furthermore, *datafold* includes dynamical systems as a new model class that is operable with scikit-learn - the attributes align to supervised learning tasks, such as classification or regression.
-The key differences are that the models only process data of type ``TSCDataFrame`` and instead of a one-to-one relation for model input/output, a dynamical system model can return arbitrarily many time samples for a single initial condition.
+   Furthermore, *datafold* includes dynamical systems as a new model class that is operable with scikit-learn - the attributes align to supervised learning tasks.
+   The key differences are that a model processes data of type ``TSCDataFrame`` and instead of a one-to-one relation in the model's input/output, the model can return arbitrary many output samples (a time series) for a single input (an initial condition).

 * `PyDMD <https://mathlab.github.io/PyDMD/build/html/index.html>`__
    provides many variants of the `Dynamic Mode Decomposition (DMD) <https://en.wikipedia.org/wiki/Dynamic_mode_decomposition>`__.